What degree can I get in History?

 I am a non-degree student.
 May I take History courses anyway?

-to 42 hours of credit.
-If you aren’t going for a degree, there is no limit at all
+Yes.
+If you aren’t going for a degree, there is no limit at all to the number of courses

 I took an Advanced Placement class in History in high school.
 Can I get credit for